rishabdesai/Java_Data_Structure/README.md

 ### Queue

 - First-In-First-Out (FIFO)
-- push and pop operations are done from diffenent end (rear and front)
+- push and pop operations are done from different end (rear and front)